OldTown White Coffee

 Established in 1999 in Ipoh, Perak, the company was taken over by Jacobs Douwe Egberts Holdings Asia NL BV in 2017.

 History

 The company was established in 1999 in Ipoh, Perak.
 In 2005, the company expanded into the food service sector with the opening of a chain of café outlets based on the traditional Ipoh coffee shop setting and ambience under the brand name "OldTown White Coffee".

 The company is publicly listed on Bursa Malaysia on the main board.
 In 2017, OldTown Berhad, was taken over by Jacobs Douwe Egberts Holdings Asia NL BV (JDE), a Dutch beverage company, following an offer valued at RM1.47 billion.

 Domestic market

-In 2013, OldTown has 200 stores in Malaysia.
+In 2013, OldTown had 200 stores in Malaysia.
 The group achieved the 200th outlet in a period of 7 years.

 Overseas expansion

 A cup of OldTown White Coffee served at one of its Signature outlets.

 A cup of Ipoh white coffee in OldTown Kopitiam in Melbourne, Australia.